alan-turing-institute/hut23-linear-algebra/implementation/README.md

 q()
 ```

-Clean up afterwards by deleteing the `lib`, `venv` and `r-miniconda` folders from your working directory.
+Clean up afterwards by deleting the `lib`, `venv` and `r-miniconda` folders from your working directory.

 ## Benchmarking Results